Error-331/code_tests/docs/bible/links.md

 My Way - December 21 (Father, may I see myself as you see me);

 Humiliation - December 22 (Just be humble);

+The Low Room - December 23 (Love and humility are the highest attainments in the school of Christ; Be a good and faithful servant of God);